 Remides faces 30 years in prison, a $1 million fine, and five years of supervised release for one count of making a false statement to a bank.
 Sentencing has been set for Oct.
 7, 2013.

-The USDA, Office of Inspector General in Jackson, Miss., and the Federal Bureau of Investigation investigated the case.
+The USDA-Office of Inspector General in Jackson, Miss., and the FBI investigated the case.
 Assistant U.S. Attorney Cytheria D. Jernigan is prosecuting the case.